How to Choose Restaurant Napkins – A Practical Guide

 Paper napkins are one of those products that get ordered on autopilot – you reorder the same thing and rarely consider alternatives.
 That's a missed opportunity, because well-chosen napkins can improve guest comfort, strengthen your venue's image, and optimise costs.

 This guide will help you make informed napkin choices for your restaurant, café, hotel, or catering business.
 No unnecessary theory – just practical advice.
+Browse our full napkin collection.

 Why napkin choice matters